 There was a mistake on your host’s part.

 For a successful website, you’ll need a reputable WordPress hosting firm.
 But, even the finest WordPress hosts aren’t perfect.
-One user reported his webserver erased the folder holding his 1.6 GB website.
+For example, one user reported that his webserver erased the folder holding his 1.6 GB website.
 It explains why you shouldn’t rely only on your web host’s backups.

 You made a mistake.

 It’s always possible that you or a member of your team will make a mistake that results in something being broken.
-You might delete a page or make a mistake in the code of your website.
+For example, you might delete a page or make a mistake in the code of your website.

 Rather than using a plugin like Jetpack, you can always create a full-site backup from your hosting control panel.
 Though the specifics will differ depending on your host, you’ll usually:

-- Go to your control panel and choose it.
+- First, go to your control panel and choose it.

 - Look for a backup plan for your website.
 In most cases, your cpanel will have a button that says something like “create a full backup.”